JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_7.md

 [^461]: 89:4 The Pahlavi translation has the following interesting details: ‘For fifteen days they take good deeds from the earthly creatures and the rewards for virtue from the heavens; for fifteen days they make the rewards pass to the earth and the good deeds pass to the heavens.’
 The moon is thus a sort of moral clearing-house between earth and heaven.

-[^462]: 89:5 According to the Parsis this waning does not refer to the moon, but to the constellations that help it in the struggle against the planets, which are supposed to belong to the Ahrimanian world (see Ormazd et Ahriman, §§ 223-226): ‘while it waxes—namely, the moon—they wane,—namely, those that are opposed to the planets, to the bad stars; for instance, Haftôiring, Vana_n__d_, Ti_s_tar, Satvês; . . . . while it wanes—namely, the moon—they wax, that is to say, they are strong for doing good.’
+[^462]: 89:5 According to the Parsis this waning does not refer to the moon, but to the constellations that help it in the struggle against the planets, which are supposed to belong to the Ahrimanian world (see Ormazd et Ahriman, §§ 223-226): ‘while it waxes—namely, the moon—they wane,—namely, those that are opposed to the planets, to the bad stars; for instance, Haftôiring, Vana<i>n</i><i>d</i>, Ti<i>s</i>tar, Satvês; . . . . while it wanes—namely, the moon—they wax, that is to say, they are strong for doing good.’
 Thus the moon and the stars relieve each other in the battle against Ahriman.

 [^463]: 89:6 Ahura.